Here’s how to explain the kind of copywriting tone, voice, and style of writing you want for your brand.

-That’s exactly what we mean when we talk about tone.
+That’s what we mean when we refer to tone.

 Examples of Tone:

-And in the same way that you can speak to different people in different situations and still be you (your authentic self), when we refer to voice what we mean is the personality the piece we’re writing is supposed to have.
+In the same way that you can speak to different people in different situations and still be you, i.e. your authentic self, when we refer to copywriting or brand voice, what we mean is the personality you wish to convey in your writing.

 There are four writing styles, each serving its own purpose.